 |Stitch||Number of Stitches||Number of Rows||Time to Complete (min:sec)|

 The result of the basic crochet stitch speed experiment showed that the Double Crochet was the fastest to use to complete a 4 by 4 inch swatch of crochet.
-In close second, losing by only 4 seconds was the treble crochet.
+In a close second, losing by only 4 seconds was the treble crochet.

 Why Did I do the Crochet Stitch Speed Comparison Experiment?